ssowemim/Javascript_30/readme.md

 - **[slick-nav-menu](https://slick-nav-menu.ssowemimo.com)** has a nice highlight feature that follows the mouse on any link hover
 - **[typeahead](https://typeahead.ssowemimo.com)** nice search feature that gives you a responsive drop down of your search result as you type
 - **[countdown](https://countdown.ssowemimo.com)** no better way to showcase your knowledge for a programming language than to create a countdown timer!
+- **keysequence** combination of certain keys to run a hidden command

 #### **TODO**
 Uncompleted projects left in this folder.